 Sydney Nolan, Founder & Head Mental Performance Coach

-B.A.
-Neuroscience & Behavior, M.A. in Sport and Performance Psychology
+M.A., Sport and Performance Psychology

 Sydney Nolan was raised in Colorado and played Division III lacrosse at Wesleyan University.
 She holds a Bachelor’s degree in Neuroscience & Behavior and is certified in Mindfulness Meditation Coaching through Dharma Moon.
 Sydney earned her Master’s in Sport and Performance Psychology and is on track to receive her CMPC certification in 2025.